neoaggelos/noobcash/README.txt

 ================================================================================

 A simple blockchain system for validating transactions using Proof of work.
-Created for the `Distributed Systems` course of NTUA ECE.
+Created for my NTUA ECE Distributed Systems 2018-2019 course.

 ~ Aggelos Kolaitis